Warren Felt Evans: Relation to Quimby

-Beyond philosophical beliefs, Evans wrote on April 12, 1860, in his journal of his view of the Christian faith as a healer and the impact of the human mind on disease: “The Lord is my strength.
-He is the health of my countenance and my God.
-I will find in Christ all that I need.
-He can cure every form of mental disease, and thus restore the body; for disease originates generally, if not always, in mind.
-I lay hold of Jesus as my life & salvation.”
-(Albanese, p.
-155).

-Evans opened a mental medicine office in Claremont, New Hampshire.
-He and his wife later opened an office in Boston.
-They practiced and informally taught the principles of mental healing there for 20 years.

-Charles S. Braden, a metaphysical historian, wrote that Evans, "was the only important figure, aside from Mrs. Eddy, who attempted to work out a consistent and philosophically supported system of metaphysical healing and mental healing after Quimby."

 Writing

-Evans was the first to write about the New Thought movement begun by Quimby.
+Evans was the first author to write about the New Thought movement.
 His first major book on the matter was published three years after Quimby died, and he continued writing for the rest of his life.
 (While The Mental-Cure is generally considered to be the first book on mental healing by Evans, he actually wrote against that belief in 1884 in the Preface to his book, The Primitive Mind-Cure: “This volume is designed to contribute something toward supplying the demand in the public for further light on the subject upon which it treats,—the cure of disease in ourselves and others by mental and spiritual agencies.
 The first work of the author having a relation to the subject, was published over twenty-two years ago.
 It was followed, at intervals of different length, by four other volumes, which have had an extensive circulation in every part of the country, and to some extent Europe.”
 The book he was referring to from twenty-two years earlier was The Celestial Dawn.)